heyShraddha/heyShraddha/README.md

 Thus, presently, in industry and my masters in BITS PILANI, the passion stays with me.
 There's surely yet more to learn and issues to tackle and yet to build.
 And for this, I am grateful. :P

+Currently I hold 3+ years of experience in Web Development, App Development and Security.
+Do Reach me out in case of any opportunity.

 <p align="center">
 Specialties:
 <b>Languages</b><br/>